margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ## Introduction

-Last year GitHub released [self hosted action runners](https://github.blog/2019-11-05-self-hosted-runners-for-github-actions-is-now-in-beta/).
-At that moment we immediately had a a quick look.
-At that time the feature was a bit limited, no API and only support on repo level.
-We were already able to automate the deployment of a single runner on dedicated for one repo with Terraform on AWS.
-But the clear drawback here is that you will pay AWS for hosting your instances even if you are not have any workload to execute.
-A bit later GitHub released an [API](https://github.blog/changelog/2020-01-27-github-actions-api-beta/), and last month [org level runners](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/) was added.
-A good moment to have a second look on how to utilize self hosted runners, and scale the up and down based on workload.
+Last year GitHub released [self-hosted action runners](https://github.blog/2019-11-05-self-hosted-runners-for-github-actions-is-now-in-beta/) which can DO SOME MAGIC THAT THE READER IS INTERESTED IN.
+At the time of, the feature was quite limited; it lacked an API and only supported repository level SOMETHING.
+We were could alreayd automate the deployment of a single runner on dedicated for one repo with Terraform on AWS (MP: is dit met of zonder self-hosted action runners).
+But the clear drawback here is that you will pay AWS for hosting your instances, even if there is no workload to execute.
+Over the last months, GitHub released an [API](https://github.blog/changelog/2020-01-27-github-actions-api-beta/) for self-hosted action runners, and support for [org level runners](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/) was added.
+Therefore, now is a good moment to have a second look on how to utilize self-hosted runners to DO THAT MAGIC WE MENTIONED EARLIER, and scale the SOMETHING up and down based on workload.

 ## Why?

-Why we are using self hosted runners?
-First of all we only use self hosted runners with our private or internal repositories, you should take care and think twice to use them with your public repositories.
-Having self hosted runners on your public repo's is perfectly possible but be-aware that any pull request will run on your hardware which could have serious security risks.
-As said we limit the use of self hosted runners to our non public repo's.
+Why we are using self-hosted runners?
+First of all, by running on our own hardware, we created our own trusted environment for our builds that we can connect to networks not available via public runners.
+Note that because of this reason, we choose to limit the use of self-hosted runners to our private and internal repositories.
+While wsing self-hosted runners on public repositories is possible, be aware that any pull request will run on your hardware which could have serious security risks.
+Therefore you should carefully consider to usage of self-hosted runners in this context.
+A second advantage of hosting our own runners, is that we can fine-tune the required hardware.
+Finally, local runners allow you to control, and maybe even save, costs, in contrast to public runners that are not free for non-public repo's.

-Next we by running on our own hardware we created our own trusted environment for our builds, we can connect to networks that are not available via the public runners.
-It also gives the option to fine tune the required hardware.
-Finally you control the costs, public runners are not free for non public repo's.
-By running them on your own hardware you can potentially save costs.
 The setup we will show will have almost no costs if there are no builds, and by executing the workflows on AWS spot instances we save again some pennies.

 ## The idea

-The GitHub self hosted action runner is an agent that you need to install on any machine that needs to pickup and execute workflow.
+The GitHub self-hosted action runner is an agent that you need to install on any machine that needs to pickup and execute workflow.
 To connect the agent to GitHub you can either choose to register the agent on repo level or org level.
-For registration you request a registration token ([API](https://developer.github.com/v3/actions/self-hosted-runners/)) this token is used during the setup of agent.
-This part is easy to automate, but so let's have a look how we can orchestrate the process of creating runners.
+For registration you request a registration token ([API](https://developer.github.com/v3/actions/self-hosted-runners/)) and this token is used during the setup of agent.
+This part is easy to automate, so let's have a look how we can orchestrate the process of creating runners.

 In GitHub every time a workflow is triggered, a `check event` is created.
-Can we use this event to decide to scale a runner?
-Yes if we find a way to receive and listen for the event.
-Here there seems two options, using the webhook on repo or org level.
-Or use a GitHub app, we will use the GitHub app option.
-The GitHub app can sent for every `check run` event a message to our webhook.
-This webhook we can easy implement with a AWS Lambda function.
+Can we use this event to decide wether to scale a runner?
+Yes, if we find a way to receive and listen for the event.
+Actually, there are two options: using the webhook at the repo or org level, or using the GitHub app.
+Here, we will use the GitHub app option.
+The GitHub app can sent a message to our webhook for every `check run` event and we can easily implement this webhook with a AWS Lambda function.
 This lambda can verify the event, run some other checks and decide to create a EC2 spot instance to facilitate the execution of the workflow.
-So we are limiting our selves to linux runners with docker support.
+So we are limiting our selves to linux runners with docker support (MP: ik snap niet helemaal waar de limits vandaan komen, maar dat kan aan mij liggen).

 ![idea](idea.png 'concept')

+MP: huh, kunnen we dan al upscalen?

-The last question we had was, how to scale down.
+After being able to set this (MP: specificeer), the question remains how to scale down SOMETHING.
 Again we could listen for event and next try to scale down.
-But it would be not that easy to find out which instance we should remove, and maybe is already executing another workload.
-So we took a slightly different and much simpler approach.
-Just remove every x minutes runners that are not busy.
+But it would be not that easy to find out which instance we should remove, and maybe is already executing another workload (MP: deze zin snap ik niet).
+So we took a slightly different and much simpler approach: every x minutes all runners that ere not busy are removed.

 You might think why not using [Kubernetes](https://kubernetes.io/)?
-The reason for us is quit simple.
-First we would like to have a solution that could scale really from zero without making any costs.
-Secondly, with Kubernetes we enter a other model of running the GitHub agent, which is not supported (yet?).
-This only introduce some extra obstacles as managing docker in docker.
-For those those reason we took this simple and straightforward approach.
+The reasons for us is quit simple.
+First, we would like to have a solution that could scale really from zero without making any costs.
+Second, with Kubernetes we enter a other model of running the GitHub agent, which is not supported (yet?).
+So, this would introduce some extra obstacles as managing docker in docker.
+Hence, we favoured this simple and straightforward approach.

 ## Architecture

 Before we build scalable runners on AWS, we discuss the architecture in a bit more detail.
-So on AWS we need several infrastructure components and a component to orchestrate the life cycle of the action runners.
-All infra structure will be create using [HashiCorp Terraform](https://www.terraform.io/).
+On AWS we need several infrastructure components and a component to orchestrate the life cycle of the action runners.
+All infra structure will be created using [HashiCorp Terraform](https://www.terraform.io/).
 The orchestration layer is build with AWS lambda.
-All the lambda functions are written in [TypeScript](https://www.typescriptlang.org/) and compiled to NodeJs single file with [zeit ncc](https://github.com/zeit/ncc).
+All the lambda functions are written in [TypeScript](https://www.typescriptlang.org/) and compiled to NodeJS single file with [zeit ncc](https://github.com/zeit/ncc).

-For the orchestration we build 4 different lambda's.
-Each lambda serves a different purpose.
+For the orchestration we build 4 different lambda's: (MP: lijstje met webhooks).
+Each lambda serves a different purpose (MP: no shit sherlock).
 The action runners will run on AWS spot instances.

 ![architecture](architecture.svg 'architecture')

+NP: ik zou een formatting gebruiken voor de naam van de lambda's, bv cursief

 ### Webhook

-This lambda receives via the API gateway events sent via the GitHub App for each check run event.
-The lambda will check the event is signed with correct secret.
-Next it filters only for the check run event that require an action runner, other events are simply dropped.
-In other words the we only keep the events that are created once a new workflow is triggers.
+This lambda receives events via the API gateway sent via the GitHub App for each check run event.
+The lambda will check if the event is signed with correct secret.
+Next it filters only for the check run event that requires an action runner, other events are simply dropped.
+In other words the we only keep the events that are created once a new workflow is triggered.
 The events we accept are published on a SQS queue.
 Messages on the queue are delayed for 30 seconds by default.
 This allows possible idle action runners to start the workflow execution.

 ### Scale up

 This lambda will receive messages from the SQS queue.
-For each message the lambda first verify the workflow is not started yet.
+For each message the lambda first verifies if the workflow has not yet been started.
 When the workflow is still queued, the lambda will create an AWS spot instance via a launch template.
 Before creating the instance, a new runner will be registered to GitHub.
 The token will be temporary stored in the AWS parameter store (SSM).
-During the boot the AWS instance installs all requirement via a `user_data` script.
-The script will install docker, git and the action runner.
-The last one is fetch from a S3 bucket.
-Finally the runner is configured with parameters fetched from the parameter store, and ready to consume workloads.
+During the boot the AWS instance installs all requirements via a `user_data` script.
+The script will install docker, git and the action runner, which is fetched from a S3 bucket.
+Finally the runner is configured with parameters fetched from the parameter store, and is then ready to consume workloads.

 ### Scale down

 This lambda is triggered by a cloud watch event.
 Every time it runs it will try to remove all the registered runners from GitHub.
-Only non active runners can be removed.
-Trying to remove an active one will fail, result in a 500 response.
+Only inactive runners can be removed.
+Trying to remove an active one will simply fail, resulting in a 500 response.
 For all the removed runners from GitHub the lambda will terminate the EC2 spot instances so the bill stops.
 The scale up and scale down lambda share the same code base, and are released as one zip.

 ### Update Binary